ethereum/remix-vscode/README.md

 *Warning: when you have the Solidity extension installed you usually hit F5 to compile.<br>This will not work (yet) in conjunction with Remix.<br>You should compile with the 'Compile with Solidity extension'.
 This way you get the benefits of both extensions.*

+*You should have a sol file actively selected when compiling.
+If you have the plugin in focus it won't be able to tell which file you want to compile.*

 To compile use the command palette ( Shift+cmd+p ) and type in REMIX.
 You will see both options there.

 <p align="justify">